mhurley100/pands-project/README.md

 The goal of discriminant analysis is given four measurements a flower can be classified correctly.
 Data analytics has evolved significantly since Fischer's paper with the Iris dataset used for training and testing of algorithms and Machine Learning.
 It is possible that with multivariate samples outcomes can be predicted with almost 100% accuracy.

 ## Dataset Analysis
 Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
-Classes be predicted given multiple parameters.
+Classes can be predicted given multiple parameters.
 This project examines univariate, multivariate and machine learning capabilities.

 ### Import data: